TR4SPY/FTRotE/README.md

 ### **Objective**
 The primary goal of this project is to design and implement an AI system capable of:
-- **Adapting game difficulty dynamically** to suit the player's skill level and preferences.
+- Adapting game difficulty dynamically to suit the player's skill level and preferences.
 - Enhancing player engagement by providing a tailored gaming experience.
 - Leveraging advanced AI techniques for real-time player modeling and difficulty adjustment.

 ### **Current Status**
 The project is built upon a heavily modified version of the **ARPG Project** asset and utilizes the **Gaia Pro 2023** terrain generation asset for an immersive environment.
 The game prototype currently focuses on integrating machine learning systems for AI-driven adaptations.

-Key features targeted in the final implementation:
-1. **Bartle's Player Types Integration**: Adjusting gameplay mechanics based on the player's classification (e.g., achievers, explorers, socializers, and killers).
-2. **AI Adaptation Based on Player Behavior**: Real-time player modeling to adjust difficulty metrics such as enemy strength, environment hazards, and quest complexity.
-3. **Cooperative AI Companion**: Developing an AI-controlled companion that adapts to assist the player effectively.
+#### ✔ **Completed**

+- **AI Agent Implementation**: AI can explore, interact with NPCs, fight enemies, and discover zones and waypoints.
+- **Data Logging & Player Modeling**: System logs player and AI behavior (kills, deaths, interactions, exploration, etc.).
+- **Bartle’s Player Type Classification**: AI classifies players based on behavior (Achiever, Explorer, Socializer, Killer).
+- **ML-Agents Integration**: AI functions within Unity ML-Agents for behavior learning.
+- **Final DDA Implementation**: Prototype system for difficulty adjustment is in place.

+#### 🚧 **In Progress**

+- **Finalizing DDA Implementation**: AI should dynamically adjust difficulty based on player behavior.
+- **Training AI Based on Player Data**: AI should learn from real players' behavior to adjust difficulty effectively.
+- **Experiment Setup & Testing**: Two test groups:
+Group A (DDA ON) – AI adjusts difficulty dynamically Group B (DDA OFF) – Static difficulty
+- **Optimizing Enemy AI Behavior**: Ensuring enemies behave correctly when AI Agent interacts with them.
+- **Refinement of Player Modeling & Difficulty Scaling**

 ---